SodiumZH/NFF-Girls/wiki/gameplay-en.md

 It has 4 Bauble slots.

-It has a "Clay" slot which can add Clay Balls or Ancient Stones as ammo.
+It has an ammo slot (clay ball icon) which can add Clay Balls or Ancient Stones as ammo.
 When using Clay Balls, the magic ball will have 1.2x damage.
 When using Ancient Stones, it will have 1.5x damage and can transform blocks like "wild" ones.
+(It can fire without ammo.)

 It can be healed with Clay Ball (2), Lapis Lazuli (5), Ancient Stone (15) and Golden Apple (to max).